 Paranoia Fuel: Of a sort, though probably of a more hope-inducing than fear-inducing sort.
 Admit it, if you saw this movie when you were a kid, every time you start doing particularly well at a video game, part of you wonders if someone's about to show up and recruit you to save the world.

-Visual Effects of Awesome: ...for the time, anyway.
-As it says on the main page, the CGI effects were done with the equivalent of a smartphone's processor, and they look outdated, but the Death Blossom sequence still holds up.
+Visual Effects of Awesome: While the effects were Obvious CGI even at the time (the CGI effects were done with the equivalent of a smartphone's processor), the Death Blossom and Star Car sequences still hold up.

 There's some good make-up work as well.
 There are over half a dozen distinct alien species, and only the Rylans are simple Rubber-Forehead Aliens.